thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 new Date('2016-01-22T04:30:00Z');
 ```

 On the other hand, **information** is facts about something or someone.
 In other words, information is data with context.
-Here's an example of information about a person represented in JavaScript.
+Here's an example of information about a person, represented in JavaScript.

 ```javascript
 const person = {